IBM/aihwkit/examples/README.md

 Commandline arguments can be used to control certain options.
 For example:
-`python /path/to/aihwkit/examples/24_bert_on_squad.py --noise 0.1 --hwa_train --run_name "run 1"`
+`python /path/to/aihwkit/examples/24_bert_on_squad.py -n 0.1 -r "run 1" -l 0.0005 -t`
-to set the weight noise to 0.1, do hardware-aware training, and name the run "run 1" in Tensorboard.
+to set the weight noise to 0.1, name the run in Tensorboard "run 1", set the learning rate to 0.0005, and do hardware-aware training

 [Resistive Processing Units]: https://aihwkit.readthedocs.io/en/latest/using_simulator.html#resistive-processing-units